Alaska Reality TV | Gold Rush to Gold Mining

 The quest for all that glitters, and the high-stakes gamble of boom or bust, endures.
 Professional and amateur prospectors from around the world still wander the wilds of Alaska hoping to score gold, untold riches and fame.
-And every week, millions more get a stake of the action without having to sell everything and move north thanks to numerous reality TV shows about mining in Alaska – perfect prescriptions to pacify gold fever.
+And every week, millions more get a stake of the action without having to sell everything and move north thanks to numerous reality TV shows about gold mining in Alaska – perfect prescriptions to pacify gold fever.

-The Gold Rush success spawned specials and spinoffs, including the new Gold Rush: White Water.
+The success of Gold Rush spawned specials and spinoffs, including the new Gold Rush: White Water.
 This show finds established Gold Rush stars the Dakota Boys back in Alaska for extreme (and extremely dangerous) mining action – diving and suction dredging in the icy, wild waters of McKinley Creek and Porcupine Creek near Haines.
 Savvy 70-something “Dakota” Fred Hurt, his daring son Dustin, and a cast of hardened characters provide the water work and high-water drama that make it a hit: more than 2 million viewers tuned in for its debut.
 (The Hurts also starred in the 2015 unofficial Gold Rush spinoff mining documentary, All that Glitters.)

-Discovery dug up another gem in its Bering Sea Gold/Bering Sea Gold: Under the Ice series (2012-present, 80 episodes), which is set in the AK Gold Rush epicenter of Nome and drew an average of 3 million viewers in its first season.
+The Discovery Channel dug up another gem in its Bering Sea Gold/Bering Sea Gold: Under the Ice series (2012-present, 80 episodes), which is set in the AK Gold Rush epicenter of Nome and drew an average of 3 million viewers in its first season.
 Various crews operate from boats in summer and on ice in spring, with miners diving, dredging and competing for deep sea discoveries.
 Under the Ice segments dial up the drama and dial down the temperatures as crews ice dredge.
 The chill carries throughout the series as confrontations often take place between crews and sometimes within teams.
 The action is narrated by the king of reality show’s wild work-sites, Mike Rowe.

 Alaska Gold Diggers (2013, one season) was a modern day chapter of the Gold Rush story, complete with Californians racing to Alaska to find their fortune.
 It features mom, Sara Jane, and her four makeup-and-drama caked daughters who comically, and sometimes even successfully, work the family’s gold mines in Nome and outside Fairbanks.